 Our program offers degree and certificate options to meet your specific educational goals.
 Earn a one-year Certificate, a two-year Associate of Technical Arts degree, or a Transfer Degree to a Bachelor's program.
 Learn the practical and theoretical aspects of event and meeting management, including best practices in research, design, planning, budgeting, coordination, promotion, risk management, and sustainability of meetings and events.
 Already an event planner?
 Refine your skills and elevate your career.

-Winter Quarter Classes:
+Summer Quarter Classes:

 - Introduction to Hospitality (HSPTR 140, 5 credits, online)